-It’s home to the most challenging bottom on the lake, lots of rock, so beware during low water conditions.
-During the fall and winter months, this area really comes to life, although it has a great summer bite with lots of schooling fish.
+It’s home to the most challenging bottom on the lake, with lots of rock, so beware during low water conditions.
+This area really comes to life during the fall and winter months, although it has a great summer bite with lots of schooling fish.
 Need we say more?

-Lake Okeechobee is the largest lake in all of Florida, and it is widely known for its serenity, tranquility, and varieties of fishes.
+Lake Okeechobee is the largest lake in all of Florida and is widely known for its serenity, tranquility, and variety of fishes.
 It will be quite an expedition to explore this unique water body.
 So, follow the guideline here, prepare, use preparation, and success will follow.